matteo-rizzo/fc4-pytorch/README.md

 # pytorch-fc4
-A PyTorch implementation of FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling
+A PyTorch implementation of "FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling"

 The original code for the FC4 method is quite outdated (is based on Python 2 and an old version of Tensorflow).
 This an attempt of providing a clean and modern re-implementation of that method using the PyTorch library.